gimpf/talon-config/README.md

 * ImGUI issues: for some linux distributions, ImGUI will crash Talon with a segmentation fault after a few times of using help and/or command history.
   For this, I set `software=True` in the `imgui` annotations.
   Were this not Mesa related but a driver issue, using software rendering by setting the environment variable `LIBGL_ALWAYS_SOFTWARE=1` were also an option.

+### Microphones, Linux, PulseAudio, Focusrite Scarlett

+Talon requests a mono channel from your microphone, as is proper.
+However, when using mono on the stereo Focusrite Scarlett Sole USB interface, either PulseAudio or the interface creates a hard limit at -6dB, not through reduced gain, but plain numerical limiting.
+This causes unnecessary audio artifacts, which if they occurr will not exactly improve the recognition rate.
+Reducing the mic gain on the interface on the other hand can cause the VAD (voice activity detection) to not pick up on your commands.

+The solution is to use PulseAudio for providing a virtual mono audio source, which in the background uses the interface in stereo mode, and copies the left channel to its one and only mono channel.
+Thankfully, this is a single line.

+For those who also use a Focusrite Scarlett, see the [utils/setup-microphone.sh](utils/setup-microphone.sh) script for this.

 Talon Getting Started and Documention